-The Top-fermented Steam Beer of Kentucky
+The Top-Fermented Steam Beer of Kentucky

 Steam beer, a sweet and lively product with only a trace of bitter hop flavor, was popular in San Francisco and Louisville before prohibition.
 Also known as “common” or “present-use” beer, it was bottled or placed on tap almost as soon as it was made.

 N.B.
 “Sweet” may seem an odd term for steam or California common beer, but fermentation limits could be restrained in the old days.
 One of the c.
-1900 treatments of steam beer I mentioned stated that fermentation before krausening stopped at only 50%.
+1900 treatments of steam beer I mentioned stated that fermentation prior to krausening stopped at only 50%.
 Even well-hopped beer would seem less bitter with that degree of residual extract.

 *This class must be distinguished from the ale, often called sparkling or cold sparkling, that blended krausen with a matured, still ale.
 The latter had a mature character lacking in cream or lively ale strictly so-called, but “present-use” sometimes was used to mean either.